 As the Church is Grade II listed and part of The Church of England, extensive approvals were needed before work on the church could begin.
 Although there were initially concerns raised, it was decided that the extensive benefits of the renovation and Ground Source Heat Pump installation would outweigh minor historical impact on the building.

 The renovation began in October 2015, at which point Ecovision joined the project as design consultants, ensuring the system was designed to its optimum efficiency.
 Ecovision then proceeded with the Ground Source Heat Pump installation alongside the full renovations, with commissioning taking place in February 2017.
 Robert Cheetham commented “Ecovision had a professional approach and created good customer confidence with several visits from Gus, Paul and Lloyd.”
 (Ecovision’s Energy Consultant, Managing Director, and Technical Director respectively.)
+They didn’t miss anything out and had a plan set out before renovation even started.
+Everything was sorted from the contractors to things like a Roll off dumpster to put the waste in.
+Things were always running smoothly.

 At first the Ground Source Heat Pump was sized to cover the full heat load of the church; however, it was found that the existing 3 phase mains supply would restrict the available power to and size of the heat pump.
 A decision was therefore made to continue with a bivalent solution, with the heat pump working in parallel with existing gas boilers.
 Ecovision installed a F1345 60kW Nibe Ground Source Heat Pump to cover the main heat load throughout the year, extracting heat from 8 x 125m boreholes, with 60kW of mains gas available to top up the heat on the coldest days.
+A lot of this pipework would have had to be done by professional contractors.

 A full price fixed contract was agreed pre-installation which ensured any unexpected cost changes or unexpected hurdles were met by Ecovision.
 Robert Cheetham commented “We were grateful for the fixed price contract as the geology in Kenilworth, clay, sandstone, and mudstone, meant some boreholes collapsed and needed to be re drilled.”
-The team managed to move this excess mud and stone quickly and safely using bulk bags.

 Since the Installation